 My Uncle George was the closest thing I had to a grandfather.

-Dad would deliver fruitcakes to all those relatives.
+Dad would deliver fruitcakes to all the relatives.
 They would pretend to be grateful.

-Uncle George would then drive around and gather up all the fruitcakes dad sent to the relatives.
+Uncle George would then drive around and gather up all those fruitcakes.

-Uncle George would open the tins and then he would pour rum into the tins so the cake was completely submerged.
+George would open the cake tins and then he would pour rum into the tins until the cake was almost completely submerged.

-After letting the cakes sit for a couple of days George strained the rum into jars and put the lids back on the cake tins.
+After letting the cakes sit for a couple of days George poured off most of the unabsorbed rum into jars and put the lids back on the cake tins.